PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 This might be useful when checking out metrics.
 Figure out your `prometheus-server` pod name via `kubectl get pods --namespace NS` and run:
 `kubectl --namespace NS port-forward posthog-prometheus-server-XXX 9090`.

-After this you should be able to access prometheus server on `localhost`.
+After this, you should be able to access Prometheus server on `localhost`.